-Have no doubt about it, these two are Fisher’s icon pens.
+Have no doubt about it, these two are Fisher’s iconic pens.
 They are the ones people associate with the space missions, the ones that — as story would have it — cost millions of dollars to develop when the Russians just used a pencil.
+That story, as many of us know, has been debunked, but it’s still an amusing anecdote.
+NASA tells us that about 400 pens were bought from Fisher at $6 each for Project Apollo.

 That’s a highly truncated history, but the point is this: the AG7 is the original space pen while the CH4 is a newer model that still manages to have excellent space credentials.